error311/FileRise/README.md

 >
 > 3. Find or create a `DWORD` value named **BasicAuthLevel**.
 > 4. Set its value to `2`.
-> 5. Restart the **WebClient** service or reboot your computer.
+> 5. Restart the **WebClient** service or reboot.

-📖 For a full guide (including SSL setup, HTTP workaround, and troubleshooting), see the [WebDAV Usage Wiki](https://github.com/error311/FileRise/wiki/WebDAV).
+📖 See the full [WebDAV Usage Wiki](https://github.com/error311/FileRise/wiki/WebDAV) for SSL setup, HTTP workaround, and troubleshooting.

 ---

 ## FAQ / Troubleshooting

-- **“Upload failed” or large files not uploading:** Make sure `TOTAL_UPLOAD_SIZE` in config and PHP’s `post_max_size` / `upload_max_filesize` are all set high enough.
-For extremely large files, you might also need to increase max_execution_time in PHP or rely on the resumable upload feature in smaller chunks.
+- **“Upload failed” or large files not uploading:** Ensure `TOTAL_UPLOAD_SIZE` in config and PHP’s `post_max_size` / `upload_max_filesize` are set high enough.
+For extremely large files, you might need to increase `max_execution_time` or rely on resumable uploads in smaller chunks.

-- **How to enable HTTPS?** FileRise itself doesn’t handle TLS.
-Run it behind a reverse proxy like Nginx, Caddy, or Apache with SSL, or use Docker with a companion like nginx-proxy or Caddy.
-Set `SECURE="true"` env var in Docker so FileRise knows to generate https links.
+- **How to enable HTTPS?** FileRise doesn’t terminate TLS itself.
+Run it behind a reverse proxy (Nginx, Caddy, Apache with SSL) or use a companion like nginx-proxy or Caddy in Docker.
+Set `SECURE="true"` in Docker so FileRise generates HTTPS links.

-- **Changing Admin or resetting password:** Admin can change any user’s password via the UI (User Management section).
-If you lose admin access, you can edit the `users/users.txt` file on the server – passwords are hashed (bcrypt), but you can delete the admin line and then restart the app to trigger the setup flow again.
+- **Changing Admin or resetting password:** Admin can change any user’s password via **User Management**.
+If you lose admin access, edit the `users/users.txt` file on the server – passwords are hashed (bcrypt), but you can delete the admin line and restart the app to trigger the setup flow again.

-- **Where are my files stored?** In the `uploads/` directory (or the path you set for `UPLOAD_DIR`).
-Within it, files are organized in the folder structure you see in the app.
+- **Where are my files stored?** In the `uploads/` directory (or the path you set).
 Deleted files move to `uploads/trash/`.
-Tag information is in `metadata/file_metadata`.json and trash metadata in `metadata/trash.json`, etc. Regular backups of these folders is recommended if the data is important.
+Tag information is in `metadata/file_metadata.json` and trash metadata in `metadata/trash.json`, etc. Backups are recommended.

-- **Updating FileRise:** If using Docker, pull the new image and recreate the container.
-For manual installs, download the latest release and replace the files (preserve your `config.php` and the uploads/users/metadata folders).
-Clear your browser cache if you have issues after an update (in case CSS/JS changed).
+- **Updating FileRise:** For Docker, pull the new image and recreate the container.
+For manual installs, download the latest release and replace files (keep your `config.php` and `uploads/users/metadata`).
+Clear your browser cache if UI assets changed.

-For more Q&A or to ask for help, please check the Discussions or open an issue.
+For more Q&A or to ask for help, open a Discussion or Issue.

 ---

 ## Contributing

 Contributions are welcome!
-If you have ideas for new features or have found a bug, feel free to open an issue.
-Check out the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
-You can also join the conversation in GitHub Discussions or on Reddit (see links below) to share feedback and suggestions.
+See [CONTRIBUTING.md](CONTRIBUTING.md).

-Areas where you can help: translations, bug fixes, UI improvements, or building integration with other services.
-If you like FileRise, giving the project a ⭐ star ⭐ on GitHub is also a much-appreciated contribution!
+Areas to help: translations, bug fixes, UI polish, integrations.
+If you like FileRise, a ⭐ star on GitHub is much appreciated!

 ---